aws-samples/monitor-hls-and-dash-streams-using-canary-monitor/README.md

 live, dash, tnf25, feed01p1_pdx_1, emp, false, default.json, https://abcd.mediapackage.us-west-2.amazonaws.com/out/v1/abcd/cenc.mpd
 ```

-**To get the most out of the canary monitor** - to run it as a service and manage all aspects of monitoring from a CloudWatch dashboard, consider setting up the environment and AWS resources using `tools/configure-and-manage.py` script.
+**To get the most out of the canary monitor** - to run it as a service and manage monitoring from a CloudWatch dashboard, consider setting up the environment and AWS resources using `tools/configure-and-manage.py` script.

-The `tools/configure-and-manage.py` has these menu options:
+The `tools/configure-and-manage.py` script has these menu options:

 ```
 1. Check Permissions